Is a Line of Credit Right for Me?

 What is a Line of Credit?

-A line of credit works similarly to a credit card.
-If you are approved, the lender gives you a set credit limit and you are able to borrow as much or as little from that credit limit as you please.
-A line of credit is an open-end loan, meaning there is no set term and the loan remains open as long as you need it.
-You can continue to borrow from your credit line without having to reapply for a new loan.
-Typically with a line of credit, you make payments that include what you borrow plus daily interest applied to the borrowed balance.
-As you make your payments, what you paid on the principal balance (the amount paid on top of interest) is then added back to your available credit once the payment clears.
+A Line of Credit is a flexible way to borrow money.
+Once you are approved, the lender gives you a set credit limit and you can borrow as much or as little from that credit limit as you please.
+A Line of Credit is an open-ended loan, meaning there is no set maturity date and the loan remains open as long as you need it.
+You can continue to borrow from your credit line without having to reapply for a new loan, up to your credit limit.
+Typically, with a Line of Credit, you make payments that include what you borrowed plus daily interest applied to the principal balance.
+As you make your payments, your credit line is increased to reflect what you paid down on the principal balance.

-How Do I Know a Line of Credit is Right for Me?
+How do I know if a Line of Credit is right for me?

-• If you're looking for a loan that gives you flexibility, then a line of credit could definitely be what you're looking for.
-There are no set terms; you can take out as much or as little of your credit limit as you'd like and you only pay for the time you use the funds.
+If you're looking for a loan that gives you flexibility, then a Line of Credit could be what you're looking for.
+There is no set maturity date; you can typically take out as much or as little of your credit limit as you'd like and you only pay for the time you use the funds.

-• You may not need an open-ended loan and that's okay.
-You don't have to keep your line of credit open for longer than you'd like.
-If you carry a zero balance, you will be able to close the loan no problem.
-Many lenders also give you the option to keep your credit line open with a zero balance, just in case you need to access more funds in the future.
-For example, at LendDirect, we keep your line of credit open for up to one year with a zero balance, unless you tell us otherwise.
-You never know where life takes you and not having to reapply for another loan is a great way to have a backup plan in case you find yourself in need of funds down the road.
+You may not need an open-ended loan and that's okay.
+You don't have to keep your Line of Credit open for longer than you'd like.
+If you carry a zero balance, generally you will be able to close the loan with no problems.
+Many lenders may give you the option to keep your credit line open with a zero balance, just in case you need to access more funds in the future.

-• The best bit of advice we can give is to weigh all your options by getting the rates and terms of each loan you're considering, and determining what payments with interest will look like.
-If you get as much money as you think you'll need without having to pay as much in interest, that loan would most likely be the right choice for you.
+To find out, you should weigh all your options by getting the rates and terms of each loan you're considering and determine what payments with interest will look like depending on how much you draw on the Line of Credit.
+If you get as much money as you think you'll need without having to pay higher interest, that loan could be a good choice for you.

-If you said 'yes' to all of these questions, a line of credit may be the right option for you.
-They're flexible and easily meet your ever-changing needs.
-You could stop continually applying for payday loans or installment loans to get the funds you need because a line of credit gives you this flexibility without you needing to reapply.
-Making a decision on a personal is hard because there are so many different options to consider.
-Just do your research and the right option for your needs will come.
+If you said “yes” to any of these questions, a Line of Credit may be a worthy loan option for you.
+They're flexible and can easily meet your ever-changing needs.
+Deciding on a personal loan can be hard because there are so many different options to consider.
+So, do your research, remember to ask questions, and stick with a trusted lender.

 LendDirect White Logo